Best Places to Live in Devon (2026 Guide)

 Where to Stay in Devon?

-The type of experience you’re looking for, be it urban convenience, rural escape, or coastal relaxation, will determine where you stay in Devon.
+The type of experience you’re looking for, be it urban convenience, rural escape or coastal relaxation, will determine where you stay in Devon.
+Busier, more urban areas like Exeter and Plymouth not only offer loads of history and excellent places to visit and shop, but also provide modern amenities, including a wide selection of cafes and restaurants, making them ideal for those who appreciate contemporary conveniences alongside cultural attractions.
 Devon’s lodging options offer a range of settings and styles to suit every taste.

 Hotels